petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 ![The editor with buttons.](/images/latex-collab/editor-split.png)

-Note that the play button will run the entire pipeline, not just the paper build stage, so we can add more stages later, e.g., for creating figures, or even another LaTeX document, and everything will be kept up-to-date.
+Note that the play button will run the entire pipeline (like calling `calkit run` from a terminal,) not just the paper build stage, so we can add more stages later, e.g., for creating figures, or even another LaTeX document, and everything will be kept up-to-date as needed.
-This is effectively the same thing as calling `calkit run` from the terminal.
+This is a major difference between this workflow and that of a typical LaTeX editor, i.e., that the entire project is treated holistically, so for example, there's no need to worry about if you forgot to rerun the paper build after tweaking a figure---it's all one pipeline.

 Check out the
 [DVC stage documentation](https://dvc.org/doc/user-guide/pipelines/defining-pipelines#stages)
 for more details on how to